IR101/IR101/README.md

 - 👋 Hi, I’m Inam Ur Rehman
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Machine learning and Computer vision
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on web or desktop application
+- 💞️ I’m looking to collaborate on desktop application development in C++ using .NET framework

 <!---